All Episodes

 And do I want her to measure up to that?

-I mean, do I want her to feel that she gets empowerment by sexual looks and and what she says or to look perfect?
+I mean, do I want her to feel that she gets empowerment by sexual looks and what she says or to look perfect?

-I almost kind of wonder in situations like the ones that are being called upon not all of them, and I'm not talking about the ones that are kids being offended by these sex offenders or by someone like Al Franken when someone's a fleet.
+And I'm not talking about the ones that were kids being offended by these sex offenders or by someone like Al Franken when someone's asleep.

-I'm talking about I want that job.
+I'm talking about, I want that job.

 I'll do anything to get that job.